 To be honest, it’s what I’ve always wanted when it comes to budgeting.
 I like having control of how to categorize and being able to do my own calculations, but I’ve always hated manually inputting transactions and balances.
 This solves that with a daily feed of all of your transactions and balances.

-All you have to do is categorize them.
-And I think that's actually one of the many benefits of this – it doesn't automatically categorize your expenses for you.
+All you have to do is categorize your daily expenses.
+And I think that’s actually one of the many benefits of this – it doesn’t automatically categorize your expenses for you.
 This gives you 4 distinct advantages:

-NOTE – if you are a current user of Tiller, we've made some updates nad improvements.
+NOTE – if you are a current user of Tiller, we’ve made some updates and improvements.
 For directions on how to update your current template to the new one, CLICK HERE.